Welcome

 Class Magic

-Creating your first classes, objects, properties and methods.
+Transform your RPG to an Object Oriented solution, using classes, objects, properties and methods.

 Encapsulation